What do we mean by success rates? It is so important to understand clinic success rates and what they means for your treatment prospects.

 IUI Pregnancy Rates

 These are the pregnancy rates per IUI treatment using partner sperm.
+These tend to be much lower than IVF in general across all age groups.

 Donor Insemination Birth Rates